Vit-ts/DevOps_online_Kharkiv_2020Q42021Q1/m2/task2.1/readme.md

 - KVM;
 - XenServer.

-## 2. Briefly describe the main differences of the most popular hypervisors.
+## 2. Briefly described the main differences of the most popular hypervisors.
 ### VMware Features:
 - VM File System: Clustered file system for VM;
 - Virtual SMP: Allows one virtual machine to use multiple physical processors at the same time;